code-lab-org/nost-tools/docs/source/resources_library/white_papers/certificate_authorization.rst

 From this command's output, copy the section beginning with ``-----BEGIN CERTIFICATE-----`` and ending with ``-----END CERTIFICATE-----`` including those lines to the clipboard.

-Now go to the broker manager, navigate to “User Mgmt”, “User Authentication”, “Client Certificate Authorities” and click “+ Client Certificate Authority”.
+Now go to the broker manager, navigate to User Mgmt > User Authentication > Client Certificate Authorities and click “+ Client Certificate Authority”.
 Give it a name and click “Change Certificate” at the bottom of the settings, and paste the certificate you copied earlier into the text box.
 Apply the changes.

 Generating Client Certificates
 ------------------------------